marikomakhm/ada-project/TrovatelliT.github.io/text.md

 We obtained these datasets from the [United Nations](http://data.un.org/) and the [World Bank](https://data.worldbank.org/) open data websites.

-We will now display scatter plots, which will show the correlation of these different indicators with the number of occurrences in the Panama Papers to see if our intuition is correct.
+We will now display scatter plots, with which we will try to find correlation with the number of occurrences in the Panama Papers.
 We decided to use the number of occurrences in the Panama Papers of a country normalized by its population size to avoid the bias brought by countries that have large populations, as discussed above.

 ### GDP per capita